viblo/pymunk/docs/html/_sources/benchmarks.rst.txt

 ----------------

-In order to measure the overhead created by Pymunk in the most common cases I have created two micro bechmarks.
+In order to measure the overhead created by Pymunk in the most common cases I have created two micro benchmarks.
 They should show the speed of the actual wrapping code, which can tell how big overhead Pymunk creates, and how big difference different wrapping methods does.